SilvaTechB/silva-md-bot/temp/deploy-on-vps.md

 <h2 align="center">  NOTICE </h2>
 ---
-- *Silva-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *Suhail-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Silva-Md at your own risk by keeping this warning in mind.*
+- *Use Suhail-Md at your own risk by keeping this warning in mind.*